huszakricsi/rails_blog_w_graphql/README.md

 You can run tests by: `rspec`.

-You can generate test coverage by setting the SIMPLECOV environment variable to true: `SIMPLECOV=true rspec` which should generate an overview of 100% coverage to the 'coverage' folder.
+You can generate test coverage by setting the SIMPLECOV environment variable to true: `SIMPLECOV=true rspec` which generates an overview of test coverage to the 'coverage' folder.

 ## Description
 Develop a GraphQL API for a simple blog using Ruby on Rails.
 The API should allow